Compositional theories for host-core languages: Categorical semantics

 \begin{rem} Observe that functors defined in Theorem \ref{theorem internal laguage} define the isomorphisms $(\mV,\mC) \cong S(L(\mV,\mC))$ and $\theory\cong L(S(\theory))$.

-Some other authors consider only the equivalence $(\mV,\mC) \equiv S(L(\mV,\mC))$, see for example \cite{CTCS}, as the characterizing property of the internal language, however in this case one does not obtain the equivalence between the categories of models and that of theories, but just a sort bi-equivalence. \commento{questa nota sulla bi-equiv si pu\'o dire un po' meglio? a sort of \`e un po' informale}.
+Some other authors consider only the equivalence $(\mV,\mC) \equiv S(L(\mV,\mC))$, see for example \cite{CTCS}, as the characterizing property of the internal language, however in this case one does not obtain the equivalence between the categories of models and that of theories, but just a sort of bi-equivalence. \commento{questa nota sulla bi-equiv si pu\'o dire un po' meglio? a sort of \`e un po' informale} \end{rem} We conclude this section with some concrete examples of $\VCcalcolo$-models. \begin{exa} \mbox{} \begin{enumerate} \item Every locally small symmetric monoidal category $\mM$ is by definition $\Set$-enriched, and therefore gives rise to a $\VCcalcolo$-model given by the pair $(\Set,\mM)$.